khaledssbd/UrbanUtopia-project-client-side/README.md

 # Key Features:

 - Admin can post a new apartment info
-- User can apply for the agreement for a n apartment
+- User can apply for the agreement for an apartment
 - Admin can see, accept and reject the agreement
 - If admin accepts the agreement the agreement will be marked as checked, the apartment status will be unavailable, the user role will be changed to Member
-- The member can pay rent for the apartment
+- The member can pay rent for the apartment using Stripe gateway
 - If the admin rejects the agreement the user role will not be changed, but the agreement will be marked as checked
 - Admin can remove the Member.
 Then the role will be changed to User